mcc-us/bookkeeping/_posts/2024-02-13-qbo-dashboard-guide.md

 1. Creating Customers And Maintaining Customer Information:
    - On the left panel, select Sales>Customers

-## Section 4: Suppliers / Vendors

-1. Create a Supplier:
-   - On the left panel, select Expenses>Suppliers

-1. Access reports such as the Profit & Loss Statement:
-   - On the left panel, select Reports>Reports

 1. Create a Customer Invoice And Email It!:
    - On the left panel, select “+ New”>Invoice

 1. Create a Sales Receipt:
    - On the left panel, select “+ New”>Customers>Sales Receipt

-1. Create a Bill From A Vendor:
-   - On the left panel, select “+ New”>Bill

-1. Record a Payment To A Supplier:
-   - On the left panel, select “+ New”>Pay bills

-1. See the Gear Icon on top-right gives additional settings

-1. Create Product Lines & Services Lines to sell:
-    - On the left panel, select Sales>Product and Services>New (top-right-green button) Allows you to set up $/hr.

 1. Create Estimate:
    - On the left panel, select “+ New”>Customers>Estimate